-This is when the little mCPX 2 will draw too much power and leave nothing for the tail motor causing the tail to blow out.
+This is when the little mCP S will draw too much power and leave nothing for the tail motor causing the tail to blow out.
 The rule of the day in other words, is to manage your collective energy by keeping the collective transitions on the mild side and not perform many back to back high rotor loading maneuvers that will bog down the rotor/motor energy.

 Tail blow out (TBO) can be anywhere from mild to absolutely out of control.
 The lower the battery voltage is and the harder you mismanage your collective, the worse it becomes to the point where I won't even try entering inverted flight after about 1.5 minutes of run time.

 Blade mCP 3 in 1 Board & Linear Servos

-As with all of Blade's micro RC Helicopters, the heart and brains of the heli is the multi function control board which includes the DSM2 receiver circuitry, 3 axis AS3X gyro stabilization system, and the ESC/tail mixer circuitry.
+As with all of Blade's micro RC Helicopters, the heart and brains of the heli is the multi function control board which includes the DSM2 receiver circuitry, 3 axis AS3X gyro & accelerometer stabilization system, and the ESC/tail mixer circuitry.

 What's different on these Blade micro helis is the (now three) linear servos that manipulate the swashplate are not placed on the main control board but instead are individually placed on the main frame around the main mast to allow for the common 120 degree eCCPM swash configuration.

-swash configuration.
 One would think that in the swash type setup menu, you would select 120 degree mixing; but the flybarless electronic stabilization system performs the electronic mixing so a normal single servo 90 degree swash type must be selected simplifying setup considerably.

 The other improvement Blade has made with these new linear servos is to use upper and lower ball bearings on the drive shaft coupled with a longer throw to give improved resolution along with smooth and precise collective & cyclic control and it really is nice.

 LiPo Batteries & Charger

 The Blade mCP S comes out of the box with two 210 mAh 1S (single cell 3.7 volt) 40C LiPo batteries.
-It’s nice Blade decided to package the brushed version with two packs, but as most of us electric powered fliers know, that’s not going to be enough, especially considering how fun this heli is.
+It’s nice Blade decided to package it with two packs, but as most of us electric powered fliers know, that’s not going to be enough, especially considering how fun this heli is.

-The picture to the left shows in order from bottom to top, the Blade mSR, mCP, 120SR, and just to include my smallest collective pitch bird (before I got the very tiny mCP) an Align Trex 250.
+The picture to the left shows in order from bottom to top, the Blade mSR, mCP, 120, and just to include my smallest collective pitch bird (before I got the very tiny mCP) an Align Trex 250.

 As I mentioned, it really reminded me of flying my Trex 250 or even more so, my friends 250 3G but with much less power.
 There are some issues however.